 Blockchain technologies are gaining traction at an ever-accelerating rate, disrupting many industries.
 According to Statista, global spending on blockchain solutions is projected to reach about 12.5 billion U.S. dollars by 2022.

 Blockchain use cases go far beyond cryptocurrencies, which is the first and one of many applications of blockchain-powered technologies.
-Advancing development of blockchain allows many industries to deploy it in many new areas, including the energy sector.
+An advancing development of blockchain allows many industries to deploy it in many new areas, including the energy sector.

 Energy Industry is Looking for Innovations